Paqui ‘One Chip Challenge’ pulled from shelves following teen’s death

 (KRON) — Paqui has pulled its “One Chip Challenge” products from store shelves as officials continue to investigate the cause of death of a 14-year-old boy who ate one of the spicy chips hours before he died.

-Paqui says it has seen an increase in teens and other individuals not heeding the warnings on the packaging.
+Paqui said it has seen an increase in teens and other individuals not heeding the warnings on the packaging.

 “As a result, while the product continues to adhere to food safety standards, out of an abundance of caution, we are actively working with our retailers to remove the product from shelves,” the company said.